ewbarnard/NexmoInsight/Proposals/Scale.md

 I do long-form essays on Twitter, such as this 234-tweet epic:
 [Big Iron and the World War II Codebreakers](https://twitter.com/ewbarnard/status/1036992847940149249).

 A 15-tweet thread might run as follows.
-(Numbering is correct in raw markdown, may render as 1. each time here.)

 1. Typos happen.
 With phone numbers, that can get expensive.
 I've been thinking about this, and wrote a tutorial.
 THREAD